edensunyidan/BiTSC/README.md

 ### How to Run
 1. Download the package from github, which is named by **BiTSC-master**
-2. In terminal, navigate to the folder **BiTSC-master**, for example:
+2. In linux terminal, navigate to the folder **BiTSC-master**, for example:
 ```
 cd Downloads/BiTSC-master
 ```